conduition/conduition.io/source/_posts/shamir-resharing.md

 In my last article on [Shamir Secret Sharing](/cryptography/shamir/), I outlined the basics of Shamir Secret Sharing (SSS) and described how polynomial interpolation works.
 Then I described an _issuance_ protocol which adds new shareholders or recovers lost shares using multi-party computation practices.
 If you're not already familiar with Shamir Secret Sharing, I highly recommend reading that article first.

-This article will focus on a protocol called _resharing,_ which I first heard about in [this thesis by Mehrdad Nojoumian](https://uwspace.uwaterloo.ca/bitstream/handle/10012/6858/nojoumian_mehrdad.pdf?sequence=1#subsection.4.3.1).
+This article will focus on a protocol called _secret resharing,_ which I first heard about in [this thesis by Mehrdad Nojoumian](https://uwspace.uwaterloo.ca/bitstream/handle/10012/6858/nojoumian_mehrdad.pdf?sequence=1#subsection.4.3.1).

 Resharing can be used to recompute new secret shares, optionally with a new threshold.
 In a Shamir secret sharing group with threshold $t$, resharing allows a group of $t$ or more shareholders to cycle their shares in such a way that old shares from before the resharing event and new shares from after it are not compatible with one another.
 This might sound undesirable, but there are many cases where a group of shareholders may want to invalidate someone else's share.

 For example, what if one share is accidentally exposed?
 If one share is public, the group's threshold has essentially decreased from $t$ to $t - 1$, beause that exposed share can now be assumed to be public knowledge.
 The bearer of the exposed share no longer has any weight in the group.